OCA/account-fiscal-rule/account_multi_foreign_vat/readme/USAGE.rst

-* Create different fiscal position with the same country and same Foreign VAT.
+* To use this module, users simply need to create two fiscal positions with the same country and foreign VAT.